CRC: Fully General Model of Confidential Remote Computing: Co-Evolution of Requirements and Solutions through Five Entities

 We present \textbf{the conflicting interest of participants} in Section~\ref{sec:prt_domain}.
-The \emph{Confidential Remote Computing} model involves several different participants, each holding different assets to protect and different demands to maximise.
-We distinguish the participants by their role in the \emph{Confidential Remote Computing} systems.
-There might be tens of thousands of parties of a certain type of participant group involved with any one \emph{Confidential Remote Computing} system at higher scale.
-We identify three major participant types (\ie~hardware, data, algorithm owners), aside the minor less numerous participants (\ie~certificate authorities and hardware manufacturers).
+The \emph{\acrlong{crc}} model involves several different participants, each holding different assets to protect and different demands to maximise.
+We distinguish the participants by their role in the \emph{\acrlong{crc}} systems.
+There might be tens of thousands of parties of a certain type of participant group involved with any one \emph{\acrlong{crc}} system at higher scale.
+We identify three major participant types (\ie~hardware, data, algorithm owners), aside the minor less numerous participants (\ie~Certification Authorities and hardware manufacturers).
 We explain the characteristics of the major participant types, and introduce potential scenarios how each participant may maximise their revenue while still protecting their assets.
 We also explain why certain configuration models will lead to an inequitable arrangement.